openshift-pipelines/pipeline-service/DEVELOPMENT.md

 Argo CD web UI is accessible at <https://argocd-server-argocd.apps.127.0.0.1.nip.io:8443/applications>.

-GitOps is the preferred approach for deploying the Pipelines Service.
+GitOps is the preferred approach for deploying the Pipeline Service.
 The installed instances of ArgoCD can be leveraged for creating organisations in kcp, universal workspaces used by the infrastructure, installing the Tekton controllers and registering the workload clusters.

 The cluster where Argo CD runs is automatically registered to Argo CD.